Performative Violence and Its Image

 In Baudrillard’s text The Spirit of Terrorism the theorist states, “It is the tactic of the terrorist model to bring about excess of reality, and have the system collapse beneath that excess of reality.”10 As a public we freely disseminate and heighten trauma via documentation of performative violence—aiding in bring about Baudrillard’s excess of reality.
 The pairing of professionally captured images and personally documented experience paints a cinematic reality that borders on entertainment.
 As these images are spread, so does the horror of the event that caused them.
 In effect, the image has become one of terror’s greatest weapons.

 Accompanying this essay are documentary photographs of the work of artist Emmanuel Van der Auwera (b.
 1982, Brussels).
-Throughout his practice Van der Auwera addresses the way that we looks at images associated with violence.
-In his series Memento series the artist presents offset newspaper panels mounted on aluminum upon which he intervenes by removing text and leaving only image.
+Throughout his practice Van der Auwera addresses the way that we look at images associated with violence.
+In his Memento series the artist presents offset newspaper panels mounted on aluminum upon which he intervenes by removing text and leaving only image.
 Taken from reportage of mass tragedy, we are confronted with photographs of masses in mourning.
 In "Video Sculpture XII," Van de Auwera uses found drone footage as material.
 In this installation the video only reveals itself through dispersed pains of glass on tripods, which become stand-ins for viewfinders—implicating the viewer through proximity and perspective.
-Missing eyes presents the focal points of individuals as they view an ISIS recruitment film.
+Missing Eyes presents the focal points of individuals as they view an ISIS recruitment film.
 This body of work addresses how visual information is read and subsequently transmitted.

 - Jean Baudrillard, Simulacra and Simulation (Ann Arbor: The University of Michigan, 1994), 47.